 - Well-understood processes lead to fewer deviations

-- Fewer deviations mean less (unproductive) processing effort in all areas and fewer delays in product delivery
+- Fewer deviations mean greater efficiency in all areas and fewer delays in product delivery

-- Understanding the process and the process risks we can systematically reduce controls, measurements and samples which reduces the effort
+- By understanding the process and the process risks we can systematically reduce controls, measurements, and samples which reduces the effort

-- Overall process validation is faster, because only what needs to be validated is validated
+- Overall process validation is faster, because we only validate that which needs to be validated

-And almost the best thing about it: Companies that work together effectively during validation will work together well later on in handling and solving problems.
-This is as process oversight and collaboration become a matter of course.
+And perhaps the greatest benefit: Companies that work together effectively during validation will work well together when problems arise.
+This is due to process oversight and collaboration becoming matters of course.